How to enable reversion after migrating MySQL from on-premise to AWS environment

 This time, we introduced a method to revert if something happens when migrating MySQL to AWS.

-It is best to avoid having to cut back by conducting thorough advance verification, but it is also important to have procedures in place to allow for cutting back just in case.
+The best thing to do is to carry out thorough pre-tests and other procedures to prevent cutting back, but it is important to have procedures in place to ensure that cutting back is possible just in case.